($859) Cost to ship a car from Huntsville, AL to Chicago, IL

 The best Huntsville to Chicago car shipping companies

-We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Huntsville to Chicago:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Huntsville to Chicago:

 - Best for Real-Time Tracking: Nexus Auto Transport